WilliamZhang20/Digital-Hardware-Blocks/README.md

 - An 8 to 3 bit priority encoder in `priority_encoder.v`
 - A synchronous universal up/down counter in `universal_counter.v`
 - A tri-state buffer in `tri_state_buffer.v`
+- A 4-bit Fibonacci sequence generator in `fibonacci.v`

 ### How Do I Run C++ Verilator Testbench?